Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/data.md

 ### Talks and Presentations

-Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections (Poster), <a href="https://math.vcu.edu/rgm/" target="_blank">Richmond Geometry Meeting</a>, Richmond, VA, August 12-14, 2024
+Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections, <a href="https://math.vcu.edu/rgm/" target="_blank">Richmond Geometry Meeting</a>, Richmond, VA, August 12-14, 2024.
+Poster Session.

 Moduli of Vector Bundles, Online Seminar by students, July-November, 2020